IanCaio/Blog/_posts/2018-01-19-making-comment-sections-with-staticman.markdown

 [disable](https://help.disqus.com/customer/portal/articles/1197204-making-your-activity-private)
 the public profile but still track your activity to build a profile of preferences, similar to Facebook.
 Some people might not be comfortable with those privacy concerns.

-### I'm a stubborn "reinvent the wheel" person

-Guilty as charged.
 {: .extra-margin}

 ## The alternative
 {: .center}

 As I was doing some research I ran into a possible alternative:
 [Staticman App](https://github.com/eduardoboucas/staticman).
-That opensource app opens the possibility of posting information directly to a Github page through the Github API.
-You add the app's github account as a collaborator, HTTP/POST the forms to an url defined by the app and the content will be commited to your page repository in the path specified in the configuration file in one of the supported formats (`yml`, `yaml`, `json` or `frontmatter`).
+That opensource app, written by Eduardo Bouças, opens the possibility of posting information directly to a Github page through the Github API.
+You add the app's github account as a collaborator, HTTP/POST the forms to an URL defined by the app and the content will be commited to your page repository on the path specified in the configuration file.
+Supported formats are `yml`, `yaml`, `json` or `frontmatter`.
+You can use the
-You can use the [public instance of the app](https://staticman.net/) or set up your own.
+[public instance of the app](https://staticman.net/) or set up your own.

-Sounded very good, but there was still one thing I still wanted to circunvent, which was having to open the repository of the website for edition completely.
-It raises security concerns in the case of a breach in the App.
-You can still keep a regular backup of your website locally and easily remedy it in the case of a compromise, but I also had another idea:
+It sounded very good, but there was still one thing I still wanted to circunvent, which was having to open the repository of the website for edition completely.
+It raises security concerns in the case of a breach in the app.
+You can (and should!) still keep a regular backup of your website locally and easily remedy it in the case of a compromise, but I also had another idea:

 _Compartmentalization_.